 But some things I knew right away, decades ago were “street-wrong.”
 Like a few “boxing glove cancers” for one of the categories of no-no’s.
-This photo above and those like them, drive…me…crazy when I see them.
-This is obviously a police training session.
+Those big gloves change things.
+This photo above, below and those like them, just drive…me…crazy when I see them.
+This one above is obviously a police training session.
 Could be a rookie academy or an in-service class.
 They are mindlessly replicating a sport, face-cover from boxing as a routine stance.
 Police, military, combatives and self-defense people should not be exactly, mindlessly emulating boxing, (wrestling too), sports or arts as a doctrine principle for crime and war, survival fighting.
 Each martial, application-blend needs to be investigated.

+This “PAB” – Peek a Boo does not protect your face without big gloves!
 In crime and war survival, not this peek a boo.
 It’s a boo-boo.
-To support my observation of common sense I will use two recognized authorities.
+Don’t believe little ol’ me?
+Then to support my observation of common sense I will use two recognized authorities on two points, 1) no protection, and 2) distancing.

 Foremost, the great champ.
 Bass Rutten, – who is in a world of small MMA gloves not boxing gloves – described this peek a boo “stance” and face cover as, “It’s a ‘meat block.’
 I will punch and kick right through that.”
 Okay.
 Well, that about sums that up!

 Secondly, JKD great Larry Hartsell agreed, as I heard him say in seminars.
 He said it was a big, boxing glove position.
 Hartsell, a former state trooper and Vietnam combat vet, also advised that, arts aside, from a JKD “street fight,” perspective, keeping your hands up and right on your face as a standard, also allows the opponent to get closer into you, even closer than when hands up and out, further shaving off your reaction time.
-“Make him EARN that space,” he said with his hands up and away from his face.
+“Make him EARN that space, fight for that space,” he said.
 This was a great quote that really stuck with me.
-Of course, Hartsell also taught the art-sport of boxing, kickboxing and Thai – all wearing big gloves.
+Of course, Hartsell was also paid to teach the art-sport of boxing, kickboxing and Thai – all wearing big gloves.
 Hartsell taught those sports-arts and you will see photos of him in that formal process, too.
+He knew what went where.

 Arms and hands can move very fast, and people might overcome a myriad of strategy mistakes with sheer speed.
 But, fast hands are not an excuse to teach thoughtless, off-mission, doctrine.

-In Summary, are you, as an instructor or practitioner of police, military, combatives and self defense systems…are you creating and-or enforcing the best doctrine for your mission?
-I groan EVERY time I see this bare knuckle version of the peek a boo stance.
+Boxing-boxing is just terrific.
+Jab, cross, hook, uppercut, overhand.
+Terrific.
+But are you, missing the “big glove point,” over-using boxing?
+Are you as an instructor, practitioner of police, military, combatives and self defense systems…are you creating and-or enforcing the best doctrine for your mission?
+I just groan EVERY time I see this bare knuckle version of the gloved PAB stance.
 It actually hurts my soul!
 I groan.
 Bass Rutten, just…just smiles.
 For him?
 It’s…lunch.

 In seminars I frequently mention JKD’s Tim Tackett (he is my favorite, smartest, outspoken, pure JKD person) and how I collected from him in seminars and personal sit-down discussions, the Bruce Lee YMCA Boxing program.
 Bruce Lee always had groups of professional students, actors, lawyers doctors, etc., who could not show up to work with broken noses and black eyes on any given morning, so Bruce developed an action-plan-interactive, training boxing program to limit this.
 This title was also a nickname and was taught outside the YMCA of course, evolving through the years.